BOSTON -- Want proof the Celtics harbor no ill will toward Al Horford after he signed with the rival Philadelphia 76ers last offseason?

 The 33-year-old signed a four-year, $97 million contract with the Celtics' direct rival over the summer, though, and was unclear how fans at TD Garden would receive him Thursday night.

 "I’m not really sure," Horford said.
 "But regardless, I've got no hard feelings here.
 It’s all love.”

 The feeling clearly is mutual.

-Don't miss NBC Sports Boston's coverage of Celtics-Lakers, which begins Monday at 6 p.m. with Celtics Pregame Live.
-You can also stream on the MyTeams App.
+Don't miss NBC Sports Boston's coverage of Celtics-Mavericks, which tips off Wednesday at 8:30 p.m. with Celtics Pregame Live, and then Mike & Scal have the call at 9:30 p.m.
+You can also stream the game on the MyTeams App.